Kunlong1994/lab3/Lab-05.md

 ## Laser cutting -- Andrea will edit these instructions

-Laser cut this box in the Maker Lab[include link to ai file]--before printing, modify the file to have a hole for the switch, and draw parts that will work as the finger.
+Laser cut [this box](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/uselessbox.ai) in the Maker Lab--before printing, modify the file to have a hole for the switch, and draw parts that will work as the finger.

 1. Make sure you have followed the safety instructions from Niti.